cosmicpudding/apgen/README.md

 # APERTIF PARSET GENERATOR
-Interim script to take output from Google schedule and translate into a parset for the APERTIF system.
+Script to take input from a text file and translate into a parset for the APERTIF system.

 ## Input
-- Input text file containing source information (specified in command line)
+- Input text file containing source information
-- Obs type: either "single" or "multi" for different beam observations
+- Obs type: currently the only option is the "ag" setting (default)
-- Software version: defaults to 2.6, but can be specified otherwise
+- Software version: defaults to 2.7, but can be specified if needed
+Note: parameters can be specified (in order) on command line, or defaults edited within the script

 ## To run
 ```